quanvo87/Swift-SMTP-BlogPost/Swift-SMTP-blog-post.md

               withPassword: certPassword)
 #endif
 ```
 Many email servers require you to connect securely via TLS/SSL.
-So here we create an `SSL` configuration that we'll use to connect to our SMTP server.
-Because of current discrepencies between the native security libraries available on macOS and Linux, we must use different methods depending on the OS we are working on.
-This demo uses self-signed certificates--this [blog post](https://developer.ibm.com/swift/2016/09/22/securing-kitura-part-1-enabling-ssltls-on-your-swift-server/) details how I generated them.
+So here we create an `SSL` configuration to use to connect to our SMTP server.
+There are currently different security libraries on macOS and Linux, so you will need to use the right library based on your OS.
+This demo includes the code needed to run on both.
+This demo also uses self-signed certificates--this [blog post](https://developer.ibm.com/swift/2016/09/22/securing-kitura-part-1-enabling-ssltls-on-your-swift-server/) details how I generated them.

 ```swift
 // The handle to the SMTP server with your login info